KansasCityWomeninTechnology/cocktails-worksheets/docs/html/2-content-tags/README.md

 1. After the `<h2></h2>` subtitle, press `Enter` to start a new line.
 Add a "About" section by typing `<section></section>`.

    > [!INFO]
-   > There's a lot of different HTML elements.
+   > There are a lot of different types of HTML elements.
 There is a **semantic element** which tells you, the developer, and the browser its meaning such as `<header>`, `<footer>` and `<table>`.
 Then there is a **non-semantic element** that doesn't tell you much about its content such as `<div>` and `<span>`.
 When writing HTML, focus on the content and the meaning of what you are trying to communicate, not the website presentation.
 Good web development practice recommends doing so and calls this style of coding **Semantic HTML**.
    >
-   > `section` groups standalone content, typically include a header, and helps organize the HTML into logical pieces.
+   > `section` groups standalone content, typically includes a header, and helps organize the HTML into logical pieces.
 Use the element that best describes your content to align with Semantic HTML practices.
    >
    > You may have seen or heard of `<div>` as a means to group content.
 Following best practices, use `<div>` to group elements only for styling purposes, not for content organization.
 Read more about `<section>` and `<div>` [in the references](./?id=references).